Mezze Platter Ideas

 Meats

 - Chicken Shawarma.
 I think you always need to add in some protein for a well balanced meal and chicken shawarma is one of the tastiest dishes.
-Thread chicken strips onto skewers for a cute presentation and easy pick up.
+Thread seasoned chicken strips onto skewers for a cute presentation and easy pick up.

 - Souvlaki.
 Seasoned lamb skewers add a touch of refinement to any gathering.